jbarrfitz/data-structures-and-algorithms/sorting/merge/README.md

 ### Space Efficiency

-Keeping the temporary sublists requires O(n) space.
+Keeping the temporary sublists requires O(n) space, as they will contain as many elements as the original list.